assignments-codex/level-1-assignments/week-6/day-1-breakout-task.md

 #### Goal

-App Lab Lesson 6 If-Statements.
-Change UI based on a condition.
+Finish Lesson 6 If-Statements so a condition changes the UI.

 #### Steps

-1. Create a Toggle button and a Label.
+1. Open Lesson 6.
-2. Track `var isOn = false;`.
+2. Complete the levels we demoed in lecture.
-3. On click, flip `isOn` and update label and background color.
+3. If you finish early, add a second condition or show current mode in a label.